Examinations and Grading

 Students who do not achieve a cumulative grade point average of 2.3 after completion of these additional 6 credits will not graduate and will be dismissed.

 All students who enter the Sturm College of Law must maintain a cumulative grade point average of at least 2.3 to remain in good standing.
-The Sturm College of Law will place on probation any student whose cumulative GPA falls below 2.3 in any semester.
+The Sturm College of Law will place on academic probation any student whose cumulative GPA falls below 2.3 at the end of any fall or spring semester.

 Students on probation can continue in law school provided they make satisfactory progress toward good standing as described below.
 Any student readmitted to law school after dismissal remains on academic probation pursuant to the academic probation rules above.